Open access policies of research funding organisations

 - The base contribution for a Open Access book publication with up to 750.000 characters (including spaces) is CHF 15,000; additional funds may be available if the book has a larger number of characters, requires more effort for layout and rights clearance, if the book has enriched e-book functionalities (such as interactive or audio and video content), or if additional costs are incurred for the translation.

-The regulations can be found under http://www.snf.ch/SiteCollectionDocuments/Anhang_II_Ausfuehrungsreglement_Beitragsreglement.pdf, http://www.snf.ch/SiteCollectionDocuments/Reglement-ueber-OA-Publikationsfoerderung-D.pdf and http://www.snf.ch/SiteCollectionDocuments/leitfaden_foerderung_oa_buchpublikationen_de.pdf (accessed February 2019).
+The regulations can be found under http://www.snf.ch/SiteCollectionDocuments/Anhang_II_Ausfuehrungsreglement_Beitragsreglement.pdf, http://www.snf.ch/SiteCollectionDocuments/Reglement-ueber-OA-Publikationsfoerderung-D.pdf and http://www.snf.ch/SiteCollectionDocuments/leitfaden_foerderung_oa_buchpublikationen_de.pdf (last access February 2021).

 Open access costs for journal special issues, conference proceedings, commerative publications, new editions without additional research results, translations or collector’s editions are excluded.